 By Craig Mitchell, SST Sensing

 There are a plethora of different applications where the level of oxygen in a given environment needs to be determined – covering everything from the industrial, automotive, logistics/transportation and agriculture sectors right through to aerospace and healthcare.
-Though in some circumstances a relatively low level of accuracy is deemed acceptable, when a high degree of precision is called for oxygen sensors based on a zirconium oxide (ZrO2) active element are predominantly specified – and this has been the case for many years.
+Though in some circumstances a relatively low level of accuracy is deemed acceptable, when a high degree of precision is called for Oxygen sensing devices based on a zirconium oxide (ZrO2) active element are predominantly specified – and this has been the case for many years.
 It must be noted though, that conventional ZrO2 technology still has certain operational restrictions that engineers need to ensure they are fully aware of.
 The following article will look at how a more sophisticated, multi-faceted methodology has been employed in order to overcome them.

 Combustion control is among the key areas where ZrO2 based sensors are employed.
 By monitoring the partial pressures in exhaust gases emitted from industrial boiler flues, the presence of excess oxygen can be identified.
 Although there must always be some excess oxygen in the flue (so as to prevent carbon monoxide compounds forming), if this level is too high it means that the boiler is heating up fresh air and therefore not operating efficiently (as energy is being needlessly expended).
 By having constant access to data on the oxygen content of the flue, adjustments can be made to the fuel/air ratio in order to optimise the combustion process – thereby saving money and also lowering the effect on the environment.
 In passenger jets, ZrO2 sensors are instrumental in preventing the build-up of oxygen in the headspace of fuel tanks.
 On-board inert gas generation (OBIGG) systems are used to remove oxygen, so that the headspace has an elevated concentration of nitrogen (which is inert) and the risk of explosions can be circumvented.
 In server rooms and document archives, ZrO2 sensors have a part to play in the establishing of hypoxic (low oxygen) environments as a fire prevention measure.
 These devices can provide nitrogen generators with data on the oxygen level present, so that (in areas where staff are not present) a reduction in oxygen levels can be realised.
 Lowering the quantity of oxygen present can also help to prolong the life of perishable goods (such as fruit and vegetables) as they are transported over long distances.
 The emissions testing of vehicles is another application that requires the use of high accuracy oxygen sensor technology.